-The Corporation continues to manage additional risks to its business, in particular, the open-market fish supply environment, individual quota entitlement buyback from commercial fishers on Lake Winnipeg by the Government of Manitoba, mesh size increases on Lake Winnipeg and increasing supplies of walleye into Freshwater's sales markets from the Great Lakes.
-Strategies including plans and objectives to address these risks are outlined in the 2021 to 2025 Corporate Plan which has been submitted to the Government of Canada for approval.
+The Corporation continues to manage risks to its business, in particular, the enduring impact of the COVID-19 health pandemic on its operations, the open-market fish supply environment, individual quota entitlement buyback from commercial fishers on Lake Winnipeg by the Government of Manitoba, and increasing supplies of walleye into Freshwater's sales markets from the Great Lakes.
+Management has evaluated these risks and has determined that its plans and strategies are expected to continue to allow the Corporation to operate for the foreseeable future.
+The strategies including the plans and objectives to address these risks are outlined in the 2022 to 2026 Corporate Plan Summary which has been approved by the Government of Canada.

-In support of The Report of the Ministerial Advisory Panel on the Transformation of the Freshwater Fish Marketing Corporation, released in 2019, the Government of Canada has appointed an interlocutor who is engaging with stakeholders and a delegate committee of fish harvesters regarding the future of the Corporation.
+In support of The Report of the Ministerial Advisory Panel on the Transformation of the Freshwater Fish Marketing Corporation, released in 2019, the Government of Canada in January 2021, committed to support the Interim Committee of Fish Harvesters in securing administrative and technical expertise to allow it to familiarize itself with representing fish harvesters in Manitoba, Saskatchewan and the Northwest Territories.
+The Government of Canada is continuing to work with the Interim Committee to assess and support the next steps in the process.